Steve-Shillitoe/Flask_Tree_View/README.md

 ## Description
 **AnimalKingdom** is a portfolio-focused demonstration of Flask application architecture and relational data modelling.
 It is an interactive Flask web application that demonstrates how to model, persist, and render hierarchical data using a clean, modular architecture.
 The application stores a self-referencing hierarchy in a Microsoft SQL Server database and displays it as an expandable tree view, with images attached to leaf nodes and displayed in a modal popup.

+After describing some of the technical features of **AnimalKingdom**, this ReadMe guides the user in setting up this web app for local development.

+This animated gif demonstrates how the heirarchical tree view can be navigated to display an image of a particular animal.

 ![TreeViewDemo](https://github.com/user-attachments/assets/18f4e99c-eaef-4438-9cdd-4f8bcd02484f)

 ---